Deputy Gary Ace

 - Increase positive attitudes toward law enforcement.

 - To teach the value of our legal system and the DARE curriculum.

 - Promote respect for people and property.

 - Reduce juvenile delinquency by helping students formulate an awareness of rules, authority, and justice.

-Resources to help Prevent or Resolve juvenile problems:
+Resources to help Prevent or Resolve youth problems: